-There are four tools that are essentially identical to the regular PowerCADD tools, except that these tools draw lines, rectangles, ellipses and elliptical arcs relative to the base line angle, and they will toggle between the normal drawing method and drawing-from-center by pressing the Option key.
+There are five tools that are essentially identical to the regular tools, except that these tools draw lines, rectangles, square polygons, ellipses and elliptical arcs relative to the base line angle.

 Base Angle Tool

 The Base Angle tool allows you to set the base line angle, i.e. the angle of the 'drafting machine'.